Hi, I’m Livia!

 The photo shows a 1st-century marble bust of Livia from the State Hermitage Museum in St. Petersburg, Russia.
 The wreath on her head symbolizes her role as priestess of her deified husband, Augustus.

 And there you go.
-Now you know who I am and why I write under the name Livia . . . so it’s time to go explore Books ‘n’ Backpacks.
+Now you know who I am and why I write under the name Livia . . . and I hope you’ll stick around and be part of my learning world.

-I hope you’re excited to be here!
 The amazing world of Latin and Classics is out there waiting for you, and I can’t wait to share the lessons I’ve learned over the years.
 Click on one of the buttons below to get started!